pjotreker/all-for-one-recruitment-task/all-for-one-recruitment-task/README.md

 ## Instructions

-In the project directory, you can run in your terminal below commands:
+In the project directory, you can run undermentioned commands in your terminal:

 ### `npm start`